Wen-Zha/Matched-Pairs-Test-of-Homogeneity/README.md

 Example: to be added later

 For sufficiently small datasets, plot(df,dset) will return a plot of the results for each gene (example Cognato_2001chart.png), and save this plot as an image to the root directory.

+# Quick Start Guide for Jupyter
+Change working directory to file path of Symmetry_Tests.py e.g. cd 'file path of Symmetry_Tests.py' run program
+  %run 'Symmetry_Tests.py'
+when prompted input path of alignment input nex file here: file path of alignment/alignment.nex (no '' needed) Your results (summary table and all results) will be outputed as a csv file in the working direcotry